ClojureBridge/community-docs/docs/clojure/types.md

 - Advice to coaches

     Please focus on basic types here.
 There are other labs for data structures.
-    However, if the attendees don't know what is data structure, it will be nice to explain a little.
+    However, if the attendees don't know what a data structure is, it will be nice to explain a little.
     Other types are optional.
-Probably, we don't need to care much about examples in other types.
+We probably don't need to care much about examples in other types.

 #### Comparison and Equalities

-Now, we know more about types.
+Now we know more about types.
 Let's try some comparisons.
-Below are few examples, try your own comparison or equalities.
+Below are few examples.
+Try your own comparisons or equalities.

 {% highlight clojure %}
 user=> ; number types are comparable even though types are different